zonination/investing/README.md

 > "Warren [Buffet], it strikes me that if you did nothing else you never sell.
 That is, if you can grit your teeth through and just disregard short-term declines in the market or even long-term declines in the market, you will come out well.
 I mean you just stick all your money in stocks and go home and don’t look at your portfolio you’ll do far better than if you try to trade it." - Alan Greenspan

 A lot of people on /r/personalfinance, usually green to the wonders of long-term investing, often question the security of the "buy and hold" strategy, or would rather try to time the market instead.
-This viz project is an attempt to do two things:
+This viz project is an attempt to do three things:

 1. Objectively explore past returns, so that all facets of long-term investing (past and present) are explored.
 2. Show that the "Invest Early and Invest Often" adage holds weight, and by how much.
+3. Observe what happens when a "buy and hold" strategy is implemented, and how well that performs.

 ## Gallery